 Great for research, inspiration and infographics

 At its best, it’s great for research and inspiration.
-You can pin content you see on websites to a board on your page, so you gain a collection of inspiring content around particular topics.
-So, we have pin boards on topics like advertising and writing, for example.
+You can pin content you see on websites to a board on your page.
+You get a collection of inspiring content around particular topics.
+So, we have pinboards on topics like advertising and writing, for example.

 In particular, it seems to be the best place to find infographics.
-We see all sort of infographics popping up on all sorts of topics.
+We see all sorts of infographics popping up on all sorts of topics.

 In terms of the online needs it meets, it certainly has a good amount of information.
 And depending on your interests, you could also call it entertaining.